 Now, many of us use WordPress as a basic framework for our websites because it’s easy.
 You don’t have to code a framework.
 You don’t have to code a theme.
 You don’t have to code scripts to do things for you.
 You can install all of that as developed by someone else, and focus on writing content and running your business.
 Of course, WordPress itself is a pretty well developed and fast platform.
 The web servers that host it may or may not be great, but that’s an individual issue.
 All of the rest, well.
 Plugin developers generally focus on function over speed, and when you have half a dozen or more plugins operating all at once, it’s entirely possible to slow your site way down with all the fancy features.

 Thankfully, WordPress developers are also aware of the importance of speed.
-Many modern plugins are designed with speed in mind, and there are yet more plugins that will help you speed up your site.
+Many modern plugins are designed with speed in mind, and there are yet more plugins that will you help Website speed up your site.
 Here are some of my favorites.

 This is perhaps my favorite new plugin I’ve discovered recently.
 If you look up at the page speed factors, one of them is the size of your code and script files.
 Having too many script files and CSS files that take too long to load will definitely put a dent in your page speeds.